Tulsa Area Holiday Gifts and Donations Listing

 Girl Scouts has a pathway for every girl and your help makes a difference in the lives of girls.
 The Girl Scout Leadership Experience is a one-of-a-kind leadership development program providing year-round opportunities for outdoor experiences, STEM, digital entrepreneurship and more.
 With curriculum based upon how girls learn and a century of experience, we teach girls to take the lead-in their own lives and in the world.

-For our Girl Scouts in need: girls’ coats (all sizes), hats, gloves, scarves, grocery gift cards, and monetary donations.
+For our Girl Scouts in need: girls’ coats (all sizes), hats, gloves, scarves, grocery gift cards, and please consider the gift of Girl Scouts, $25 per girl.

 For our Girl Scout programs: Chromebooks, fishing equipment, walkie talkies with head-sets, 8-10 person tents, dutch ovens, water coolers, and many other items.